juanjuanzero-dev/juanjuanzero-blog/content/posts/should-i-join-that-startup.md

 - What are some pain points that a customer segment have and how does your solution solve it?
 - How often do you communicate with your customers and how?

+## Good luck in your interview
+In your interview, I hope this has help you generate some questions that you can ask the company.
+Using this framework from [Zero to One (affiliate link)](https://www.amazon.com/Zero-One-Notes-Startups-Future/dp/0804139296/ref=tmm_hrd_swatch_0?_encoding=UTF8&amp;qid=1690196733&amp;sr=1-1&_encoding=UTF8&tag=juanjuanzerod-20&linkCode=ur2&linkId=e659d5d71ce4f452cd280ec1805b9dfd&camp=1789&creative=9325) should help understand how the startup aims to deliver value to their customers, and essentially gain a foothold in the market that they are attempting to crack.
+Best of luck and I hope you find a place you can flourish in.